 Qualifications

-Educated at Newnham College Cambridge.
-Research Fellow then Fellow and Tutor, Gonville and Caius College, Cambridge 1989-93; Lecturer, Senior Lecturer and Professor of Early Medieval History at University of Sheffield, 1993-2007.
+I was educated at Newnham College, Cambridge.
+In 1989–93 I was a Research Fellow then Fellow and Tutor at Gonville and Caius College, Cambridge.
+In 1993–2007 I then served as a Lecturer, Senior Lecturer and Professor of Early Medieval History at the University of Sheffield.
+In 2007 Queen Elizabeth II appointed me to the Regius Chair of Ecclesiastical History at the University of Oxford.

-Medieval monasticism, particularly Anglo-Saxon monasteries and women in religion.
-Wider interests in the early medieval Church and society and the invention of the English and in historiography and historical theory.
+My research focuses on medieval monasticism, particularly Anglo-Saxon monasteries and women in religion.
+I have wider interests in the early medieval Church and society and the invention of the English, and in historiography and historical theory.
 An edition of the Anglo-Saxon Charters of Bury St Edmunds Abbey prepared with Kathryn A Lowe is forthcoming with the British Academy.
-Current project: a major study of the life and work of the Venerable Bede.
+I am currently completing a major study of the life and work of the Venerable Bede.

 Veiled Women: the Disappearance of Nuns from Anglo-Saxon England (2 vols, Ashgate, 2000)